MLDL-2024-GIST/Coding-Assignment/README.md

 # Coding-Assignment
+These problems are written to give you a better understanding of soft and hard margins, kernel tricks, and optimization methods.
 Solve the given problems, write a report, and submit it in 3 pages or less.
 ## Problem 1
 You need to find a decision boundary that perfectly classifies the given data.